caocao0525/pgomv/README.md

-# Intraflow: Intracellular Movement Analysis and Visualization for pgOMVs
+# Intraflow: Intracellular Movement Analysis and Visualization for P. gingivalis OMVs

-The Intraflow Image Processing Algorithm is a comprehensive workflow designed for the analysis of intracellular vesicle movements.
+The Intraflow Image Processing Algorithm is a comprehensive workflow designed to analyze intracellular vesicle movements.
 This algorithm encompasses several key steps:

-1. **Preprocessing and DBSCAN Clustering**
+1. **Preprocessing using Fourier Transform and DBSCAN**
-   * Enhances image quality and detects potential vesicle locations using DBSCAN clustering, a machine learning approach that effectively handles sparse data by identifying clusters of points and distinguishing noise.
+   * Enhances image quality via Fourier Transform filter and detects potential vesicle locations using DBSCAN, a machine-learning approach that effectively handles sparse data by identifying clusters of points and distinguishing noise.

 2. **Polar Coordinate Conversion**
    * Converts the Cartesian coordinates of the image to polar coordinates to rearrange the images according to the cellular structure, with the cell center serving as the origin.
-This transformation facilitates specific types of image analysis that are centered around the cell's internal structure.
+This transformation facilitates specific image analysis types centered around the cell's internal structure.

-3. **Optical Flow Computation**
-   * Computes and visualizes the optical flow between successive images to track the movement of vesicles over time.
+3. **Inward/Outward Movement Determination**
+   * Calculates the angles between two vectors at the vesicle's position: one vector points towards the cell center, and the other points to the vesicle's position in the subsequent time stamp.
+This calculation helps determine the direction of vesicle movement relative to the cell center.

 4. **Visualization with Diverging Colormap**
-   * Highlights high-intensity spots and visualizes the optical flow using a diverging colormap to distinguish the direction and magnitude of vesicle movements.
+   * Inward movements are colored red, while outward movements are colored blue.

 ## Citation
+Under review: Conference name

 ## Installation